Registration Guidelines for Returning Students

 So long as any student is waitlisted for a course, no student may enroll in that course without instructor authorization, even if the enrollment has dropped below the cap.
 Instructors may authorize both waitlisted and non-waitlisted students to enroll above the enrollment cap or by waiving the prerequisite.
 These are separate authorizations; either one or both may be added by the instructor for a student.

 IMPORTANT: If you are on a waitlist and the instructor authorizes you to enroll, you still need to go to the drop/add window in the Portal to actually enroll in the course.
-You will need to drop the course and then re-add it.
+You will need to drop the course and then re-add it, or you may receive a prompt to change your status to enrolled.

 IMPORTANT: If you no longer want to be on a waitlist, then please drop yourself.